GaloisInc/ivorylang-org/pages/hardware/index.md

 ![3DR Quadcopter](/images/3drquad_400.jpg)

 SMACCMPilot supports a wide variety of quadcopters that use simple PWM motor controllers.
-See the [flight platforms][] page for more details.
+See the [generic quadcopter air vehicle][q] page for more details.

+[q]: airvehicle-genericquad.html

 ### AR Drone

 ![PX4 Autopilot on AR Drone](/images/ardrone_px4_600.jpg)

 You can fly SMACCMPilot on a modified AR Drone.
-See the [flight platforms][] page for more details.
+See the [AR Drone air vehicle][ar] page for more details.

-[flight platforms]: flightplatforms.html
+[ar]: airvehicle-ardrone.html

 ## Required Accessories